-One of the least expensive materials to use is plywood.
-There are several different grades of plywood available.
-For the purpose of interior shelving units, I would recommend that you use a BC graded plywood.
+One of the least expensive shelving materials is plywood.
+There are several different grades available.
+For the purpose of interior shelving units, we recommend that you use a BC graded plywood.
 This type of sheeting has one side that is sanded smooth and has minimal knots, while the other side is rough.
-Obviously, the smooth side would form the top of your shelves and inside walls of any cubicle type shelves that you construct.
+Obviously, the smooth side would form the top of your shelves and inside walls of any cubicle-type shelves that you construct.

 Installing Wooden Shelving